nbonamy/multi-llm-ts/README.md

 ### model parameter

 Prior to 4.0, you could call `LlmEngine.complete` and `LlmGenerate.generate` passing a simple string for the model name.
+You can still do that and for most providers, this will be enough to get the pre-4.0 behavior.
+MistralAI and OpenRouter are a bit more convoluted and capababilities cannot be guessed from the model name.

-This is not possible anymore: those methods require a `ChatModel` object which indicates the capabilties of the model.
+However you can now instead pass a `ChatModel` object which indicates the capabilties of the model.
 For now, 3 capabilities are supported:
 - `tools` (function calling)
 - `vision` (image analysis)
 - `reasoning` (chain-of-thought models)

-Those capabilities are filled when you use the `loadModels` function.
-You can also just build a `ChatModel` from a string using `LlmEngine.buildModel`.
-For most providers, this will be enough to get the pre-4.0 behavior.
-MistralAI and OpenRouter are a bit more convoluted and all three capabilities will be disabled when using `LlmEngine.buildModel`.
+Those capabilities are filled when you use the `loadModels` function or .
+You can also just build a `ChatModel` from a string using `LlmEngine.buildModel` or simply create an instance manually and force the capabilities values.

 ### attachment